isomerpages/govtech-gobusiness-main/pages/blog/2022-12-13-post-home-biz-guide.md

 If your home-based business has achieved significant progress, and you’re ready to expand your operations, congratulations!
 Here’s what you can do to take your business further:

-Your brand may have outgrown your home, and you might need to shift to a commercial premise so that you can start hiring employees to upscale your production.
+Your brand may have outgrown your home, and you might need to shift to commercial premises so that you can start hiring employees to upscale your production.

 For instance, home-based business owners may need to shift to a retail outlet to continue fulfilling orders on a direct-to-consumer basis.
 The Home Business guide provides step-by-step instructions on navigating the administrative work involved in [opening a physical shop](/home-based-businesses/take-your-biz-further/#opening_physical_shop/?src=gobiz_blog){:target="_blank"}{:rel="noopener"}.

 ![GoBusiness Opening Physical Retail Outlet](/images/blog/content/homeBizGuide 6.png)
 <figcaption>A list of applications required to transition from home-based business to retail outlet</figcaption>

 Similarly, home offices will also need to shift to an external office in order to hire more than two employees.
-All you need to do is update your business information on [BizFile+](https://www.bizfile.gov.sg/){:target="_blank"}{:rel="noopener"} and to HDB via [e-feedback form](https://hdb.gov.sg/efeedback){:target="_blank"}{:rel="noopener"} within 14 days from the effective date of the change.
+All you need to do is update your business information on [BizFile+](https://www.bizfile.gov.sg/){:target="_blank"}{:rel="noopener"} and to HDB via their [e-feedback form](https://hdb.gov.sg/efeedback){:target="_blank"}{:rel="noopener"} within 14 days from the effective date of the change.

 ![GoBusiness Transition to external office](/images/blog/content/homeBizGuide 7.png)
 <figcaption>A list of the necessary steps to transition from home office to commercial premise for the different business structures</figcaption>